thenoisyninga/WifiKeyStealer/ReadMe.md

 As of now, it completely bypasses windows defender.

 ## Usage
-Best use case is to have it on a removavble drive, run the executable and wait about 5 to 10 seconds for a file named 'sherrinford' to be made in the same folder as the executable, then plug it out.
+Best use case is to have it on a removavble drive, run the executable and wait about 5 to 10 seconds for a new file to appear in the same directory as the executable, then plug it out.

 This generated file can be open via any text editor to see a list of Wifi SSIDs and their keys